 The first confirmed, locally-acquired case of Lyme disease was reported by FH in 2006.
-Since then, the number of confirmed, locally-acquired cases of Lyme disease reported has ranged from 0 to 3 cases per year.
-The incidence of Lyme disease has remained low since 2006, generally below 0.10 cases per 100,000 population, with the exception of a slight increase to 0.12 and 0.17 cases per 100,000 population in 2014 and 2015, respectively.
-Between 2016 and 2019, no confirmed locally-acquired cases of Lyme disease were reported in FH.
+Since then, the number of confirmed, locally-acquired cases of Lyme disease reported has ranged from 0 to 4 cases per year.
+The incidence of Lyme disease has remained low since 2006, generally below 0.10 cases per 100,000 population, with the exception of a slight increase to 0.23 cases per 100,000 population in 2015.